TheWarpingTesseract/TheWarpingTesseract/README.md

 # TheWarpingTesseract

-This is the main repository for the warping tesseract website.
+This is the main repository for TheWarpingTesseract.